daattali/ggExtra/README.md

 For more information, see `?ggExtra::plotCount`.

-## Testing `ggMarginal()`
+## Testing `ggMarginal()` visual output

-When running `devtools::test()` to test the package, visual tests (creating a plot and automatically inspecting it against an expected plot) will not get run by default.
-Visual tests only get run if the `RunVisualTests` envvar is set to `"yes"`.
-Because different operating systems and environments can produce slightly different plots, running the visual tests may result in many failures even if the plots seem identical to the naked eye.
-For this reason, we test the visual tests inside a docker container that can provide a reproducible environment.
-This docker container explicitly installs fixed versions of packages that can affect the visuals, and it can install any version of {ggplot2} so that you can run the tests against different {ggplot2} versions.

-To run the tests, first build the container:
+Visual tests (comparing plot output against expected snapshots) are essential for ensuring `ggMarginal()` produces correct plots.
+However, these tests are very sensitive to operating system and environment differences, which can cause test failures even when plots seem to be visually identical.
+To solve this, we use Docker containers to provide a reproducible testing environment with pinned package versions.

+When tests are run outside of Docker, the visual tests will be skipped by default unless you set the `RunVisualTests` environment variable to `"yes"`.
+To run the visual tests, first build a Docker container and then run it:

-    docker build -t ggextra-test --build-arg GGPLOT2_VERSION=3.5.0 .
+    docker build -t ggextra-test --build-arg GGPLOT2_VERSION=3.5.0 . docker run --rm ggextra-test

-You can provide any {ggplot2} version, or you can omit the build argument entirely to use the latest CRAN version.
-Then run the container in order to run the tests:

-    docker run --rm ggextra-test
+If you want to run the tests against the latest version of {ggplot2}, simply omit the build argument from the `docker build` command.

-If you added new `ggMarginal()` plot tests (in [`tests/testthat/helper-funs.R`](tests/testthat/helper-funs.R)), you will need to generate the expected plot because there is nothing to test against yet.
-Run the same `docker build` command, but add an argument to the `run` command that will mount the container's folder onto your file system, so that the snapshots will get saved on your computer.
+When adding new `ggMarginal()` tests (in [`tests/testthat/helper-funs.R`](tests/testthat/helper-funs.R)), you'll need to first generate the expected plots because there is nothing to test against yet.
+Use the same `docker build` command, but add an argument to the `run` command that will mount the container's folder onto your file system:

     docker run --rm -v "$(pwd):/pkg" ggextra-test

+Now the new snapshots will be created in your computer and you can review them to make sure they look correct.
+If you're happy with them, you can commit them to GitHub, and any further tests will use these images as the expectation.

-When adding a new test, make sure to build and run docker containers for each of the {ggplot2} versions that are being tested in [the GitHub Action workflow](.github/workflows/test-ggplot2-versions.yml).
+On GitHub, the visual tests are run against a few {ggplot2} versions that are defined in [the GitHub Action workflow](.github/workflows/test-ggplot2-versions.yml).